donejs/donejs/docs/guides/plugin.md

 $ donejs release:minor
 ```

-Now version `0.1.0` of our plugin is available on NPM.
+Now version `0.1.0` of our plugin is available on npm.

 ### Usage in other projects